opassin42/ft_server/README.md

 - Build the docker image from the Dockerfile:
 	>$ sudo make build

--sudo make run   : Run the image in an isolated container.
+- Run the image in an isolated container
+	>$ sudo make run

 -sudo make log   : Print details of the last build.